Iceland Symphony Orchestra: Principal conductors

 Eva Ollikainen first guest-conducted the ISO in 2005.
 She returned as guest conductor with the ISO on three occasions between 2007 and 2010, and once again in February 2019.
 In June 2019, the ISO announced the appointment of Ollikainen as its next chief conductor and artistic advisor, effective with the 2020–2021 season, with an initial contract through 2024.
 Ollikainen is the first female conductor to be named chief conductor of the Iceland Symphony Orchestra.
+In April 2024, the orchestra announced that Ollikainen is to conclude her tenure as its chief conductor at the close of the 2025-2026 season.